cielaton/My-college-knowledge/Year 3 - Semester 2/Advance English 2/Speaking/Week 4.md

 >My hometown does not necessarily have any famous buildings, but it does have a few landmarks that are well-known in the area.
 One of them is the 29 March Park, a massive traditional park in the center of the city.

 >[!question] In what type of building do most people in your hometown live?
 > The majority of people in my hometown live in a multi-story house and most of them looks the same.
-Some
+There are some apartments in my hometown as well, for people who prefer a fully equipped place with a reasonable price.

+>[!question] Should buildings be attractive to look at?
+>It's depend on the building purpose and the owner.
+For example, a personal home does not need to be attractive, but it could be decorated